Welcome to today's edition of the Rush 24-7 podcast.

 Look what happened with regard to our invasion into Afghanistan.

-How we apparently intentionally let Bin Laden get away.
+How we apparently intentionally let bin Laden get away.

 How we intentionally did not follow the Taliban and Al-Qaeda as they were escaping up into the northeast of Afghanistan over into the Pakistani border.

-That was done by the previous administration because they knew very well that if they would capture Al Qaeda, there would be no justification for an invasion in Iraq.
+That was done by the previous administration because they knew very well that if they would capture Al-Qaeda, there would be no justification for an invasion in Iraq.

-So the uh the tit the tin hat crowd is out.
+So the tin hat crowd is out.

-This is Maurice Henshi, he is from New York.
+He is from New York.

-He's a big Democrat, by the way, he's one of the uh one of the architects of fairness doctrine legislation.
+He's one of the architects of fairness doctrine legislation.

-So he's basically saying that Bush intentionally let Bin Laden go, that Bush intentionally lost bin Laden.
+So he's basically saying that Bush intentionally let bin Laden go, that Bush intentionally lost Bin Laden.

-And it was all about how it was a Senate report.
+And it was all about how, oh, it was a Senate report, a Senate, some Senate committee report from John Kerry.

 It's Bush's fault.